People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

 Anyway, please join us.

-So all the great work of the Tunnel to Towers Foundation continues.
+Commit to $11 a month so all the great work of the Tunnel to Towers Foundation continues.

-Their website, the Letter T, the number two, the letter T.org, the letter T, the number two, the letter T.org for the Tunnel to Towers Foundation.
+Their website, the letter T, the number two, the letter T.org, the letter T, the number two, the letter T.org for the Tunnel to Towers Foundation.

-You know, I spent a lot of time talking to all my friends that are familiar with aircraft and helicopters and jets and they all had a very interesting take on what happened in this incident.
+You know, I spent a lot of time talking to all my friends that are familiar with aircraft and helicopters and jets.

 And it's just sad.

-Uh, and was right to talk about, you know, Mayor Pete, pothole Pete's failures.
+President Trump addressed the tragedy today and was right to talk about, you know, Mayor Pete, Pothole Pete's failures.

-That was one thing he said, but he also provided a moment of silence for the victims of this crash and reported there were no survivors, and pointed out we're one family, one nation.
+That was one thing he said, but he also provided a moment of silence for the victims of this crash and reported there were no survivors and pointed out we're one family, one nation.

 Our hearts are broken, and our hearts go out to all of these families.